jaredpar/jaredpar.github.io/_posts/2010-02-03-having-fun-with-events-in-f.md

 The design goal was to support my standard pattern for consuming events.
-Typically I store all event handlers as let bindings within a type but the actual delegate handling the event is bound to a member.??
+Typically I store all event handlers as let bindings within a type but the actual delegate handling the event is bound to a member.
 Member declarations are not available in let bindings so creating an event handler becomes a 2 step process: defining in the let binding and then actually creating inside of a do binding.
 ToggleHandler facilitates this by providing a very easy let